mentainha/m3o/cmd/client-gen/README.md

-# Client and example generation
+# Client and Example Generator

 To run the code generation, from the repo root issue: